EOSIO/welcome/docs/40_smart-contract-guides/80_linking-custom-permission.md

 ## Unlink The Permission
 You can unlink permissions to a smart contract action.

-Now we will unlink the _customp2_ permission from the _how_ action using the command `cleos set action permission`:
+Now we will unlink the _customp2_ permission from the _how_ action using the command [cleos set action permission](https://developers.eos.io/manuals/eos/latest/cleos/command-reference/set/set-action-permission.md):

 ```shell
 cleos set action permission bob scholder how NULL -p bob@active